 - Sightseeing: Don’t forget to buy a Vienna Pass for sightseeing

 - Transportation: Trains and public transportation are reliable and efficient.
 During our visit, we bought a Vienna City Card for discounts and free transportation rides.

 - Travel Insurance: Don’t forget to protect your trip to Vienna.
 In today’s changing times, it is equally important to insure your trip from cancellations, baggage delay, and medical emergencies.
 Worlds Nomads is a great choice to cover your travel plans.
 You can apply for a quote for free here

 Vienna Travel Tips

 Vienna is one of the most beautiful cities in Europe.
 We have detailed guides on Vienna, which we think you will find useful,

-Vienna is walkable, once you arrive at a particular neighborhood, like the Inner district.
+Vienna is walkable.
+Once you arrive at a particular neighborhood you can explore attractions on foot, like the Inner district.
 So here you will need good walking shoes and waterproof clothing, in case it rains.

 If you are caught in rainy weather, plan to visit museums and exhibits inside the palaces.

 Our favorite museums include – Albertina, Leopold Museum, and the Museum of Natural History.
 A museum entry is included in the Vienna Pass, and it is located a short distance away from each other (part of the Museum Quarter).

 Another tip is that popular museums are best to visit in the morning hours (as soon as they open) or a few hours before closing – that way you will make use of the nice weather outside to explore other things.
 Or explore exhibits without large crowds.